vkleen/math.kleen.org/provider/posts/fun/projection-formula.md

 that the system is in a steady state.

 I want to give a high-tech proof of this using some differential topology.
-If anyone knows or can come up with a more elementary proof, I would love to see it!
+If anyone knows a more elementary proof, I would love to see it!